nerone-davanti-al-corpo-di-agrippina

 ————————–

-(If you have the feeling you have seen the above pic somewhere before, I poached it from an earlier post titled,”The impressionists and their genital-envy“.
+(If you have the feeling you have seen the above pic somewhere before, I poached it from an earlier post titled,”The impressionists and their genitalia envy“.
 Do read it.
 It’s all about how impressionists liked to paint bare tits and tiny dicks.)

 —————————